Logo Gadero

 Wooden floor packs in tongue and groove Spruce timber.
 Available in either 18mm thick timber or for heavier duty use - 26mm.
 These are suitable for any log cabin regardless of manufacturer.

-If you are ordering one of our log cabins please see the drop down for a lower price on the product page
+If you are ordering one of our log cabins please see the "Flooring Options" on a cabin's product page for a lower price.

 Installation Advice: